 Technologically literate students who…

-Have a general understanding and appreciation for our diverse society.
+- Have a general understanding and appreciating for our diverse society.

 Motivated, Self-Directed students who…